By Tanzania specialist Dickie

 Returning back along the river, you stop at a sandbank for sundowners and watch as the trees become silhouettes against the pink and orange sky, the water tinged in a warm glow.

-The Rufiji is the lifeblood of Selous, particularly during the dry months of June to October.
+The Rufiji is the lifeblood of Nyerere National Park, particularly during the dry months of June to October.
 It draws in giraffe, elephant and leopard.
 Buffalo and antelope graze on the fertile grasslands, hunted by lion and thriving packs of wild dog — a rarity elsewhere in the country.

 You can often head out on a game drive and see no one else, it’s that quiet here.
 But what I like most is getting out on foot with a local guide, who’ll tell you about the finer details of the reserve’s ecosystem.